exonum/exonum-doc/src/get-started/create-service.md

 #### Transfer Between Wallets

-Now we have 2 wallets in the database and we can transfer money between them.
+Now we have two wallets in the database and we can transfer money between them.
 Create `transfer-funds.json` and add to the file:

 ```json